cardano-foundation/ledger-app-cardano/doc/ins_attest_utxo.md

  ],
  // 2 - outputs
  Array(*)[
+   // Next array represents single output
    Array(2)[
     // raw (base58-decoded) address
     Array(2)[
       Tag(24){
-        // Warning: We do not parse & verify this Bytes[??],
+        // address.
+WARNING: We do not parse & verify address Bytes[??],
       },
       // checksum.
 WARNING: We do not verify checksum